 Slurp: An excellent velvety body and a balanced structure finishing with sweet tannins.
 It will age elegantly but who can resist drinking this now, I dare say I couldn't as I'm relishing each and every sip.

 Pairing Partners: The folks over at Malbec Only gave the following tips on what they believe pairs best with Malbec, "be sure you pair it with asado de tira (short ribs with the bone), flank steak, New York steak, or a rich piece of lamb", none of which I wouldn't be happy to have on my plate.
-On the other hand, I had it with some yummy pre-made hamburgers from Trader Joe's, brimming onions, peppers and Swiss cheese which grilled up ever so nicely, fresh home-made crispy fries and in my humble opinion this wine went freaking fantastic with my chosen pairing.
+On the other hand, I had it with some yummy pre-made hamburgers from Trader Joe's, brimming onions, peppers, and Swiss cheese which grilled up ever so nicely fresh home-made crispy fries and in my humble opinion, this wine went freaking fantastic with my chosen pairing.

-The Big Brother: What a lot of other wine reviewers don't tell you is that this wine has a "big-brother" the Gran Corte 2006 Flechas de los Andes from Baron Edmund de Rothschild estate in Mendoza.
+The Big Brother: What a lot of other wine reviewers don't tell you is that this wine has a "big brother" the Gran Corte 2006 Flechas de Los Andes from Baron Edmund de Rothschild estate in Mendoza.
 This is what they are calling their flagship wine; a blend that includes 57% Malbec, 35% Syrah, and 8% Merlot.
 This wine has already received wonderful adulation from the print critics, with average scores topping 94 points and the best part folks, another tiny price, selling for $35 to which I say wow.
 So much wine, for such a little price or as some critics like to point out another hedonistic wine for the Californian palate.
 Too which I say "so be it, bring it on."

-Where to Purchase: You can pick up this beauty at your local San Diego Costco, where they are selling the 2008 for around a ballpark price of $16 a screaming good deal.
-I seen other places online selling it for similar prices and some online purveyors selling it 24.99 a price I would have gladly paid as well.
+Where to Purchase: You can pick up this beauty at your local San Diego Costco, where they are selling 2008 for around a ballpark price of $16 a screaming good deal.
+I have seen other places online selling it for similar prices and some online purveyors selling it 24.99 a price I would have gladly paid as well.
 If you only had bought one at the time, like I did and after consuming its absolute wonderfulness, you will like me run not walk to quietly pick up a case or more of this fantastic wine.

 What's the Score: I know there are many folks who just want to know the score and move on, nothing wrong with that method of shopping.
 I gave this wine a score of 95 points on the CCWB 100 point scale.
 First, because the price point on this wine is so reasonable and two because this wine is like a high caliber rifle, it really makes an impact on the palate, making the QPR off the charts.

 Other Voices: Okay so maybe your thinking, "I need another opinion" well here ya go this wine received 92 Parker Points and RP.com had this to say this very good juice: "The Flechas de Los Andes’ 2007 Gran Malbec was opaque, deeply purple-colored, it reveals a brooding bouquet of cedar, espresso, violets, and black cherry.
 Medium- to full-bodied, on the palate it borders on opulence, with layers of succulent fruit, a smooth texture, spicy flavors, and a lengthy finish.
-It admirably combines power and elegance and perhaps over delivers in a very big way."
+It admirably combines power and elegance and perhaps over-delivers in a very big way."